 Night In The Woods itself was developed in Unity by Infinite Fall, the virtual studio where you’ll find coder and composer Alec Holowka and Twitter jokester slash illustrator and animator Scott Benson.
 Together, these two have created not just a game, but a gorgeous world full of relatable characters that you will hopefully resonate with.

-You’ll play as Mae, a cat who dropped out of college and recently returned to her hometown of Possum Springs.
-As it’s a modern day point-and-click adventure game, it’s heavily narrative-driven, with very few gameplay hooks that will keep your attention.
-So if you like the Telltale games or Life Is Strange, we reckon you’ll love Night In the Woods even more.
+You take the role of Mae, a cat who dropped out of college and recently returned to her hometown of Possum Springs.
+It’s an entirely narrative-driven game, as modern point-and-click adventure games are, with very few gameplay hooks that will keep your attention.
+So, if you’re into Telltale Games or Life is Strange, Night in the Woods may be the best laptop game for you.

 Best of all, it will run pretty easily on integrated graphics, given that it has an appealing, but not highly demanding, art style.
 Surely, this is a title we’ll be talking about for years and years to come, even if it was snubbed at The Game Awards.